inspec/inspec/docs-chef-io/content/inspec/profiles.md

 Chef InSpec profile.
 Additionally, when inheriting the controls of another profile, a profile can skip or even modify those included controls.

-For hands-on examples, check out [Create a custom Chef InSpec profile](https://learn.chef.io/modules/create-a-custom-profile#/) on Learn Chef Rally.
+For hands-on examples, check out [Test Expectations with Chef InSpec](https://learn.chef.io/courses/course-v1:chef+Inspec101+Perpetual/about) on Learn Chef Rally.

 ### Defining the Dependencies